koskath/arete2/course_content/SC/final_md_files/Lecture7/lecture_7_slide_21_customs-warehousing.md

-# Customs Warehousing and Entry in a Free Zone
+# Slide 21 of Lecture 7 contains information about Customs Warehousing and Entry in a Free Zone

 Customs warehousing allows the **postponement of duties and taxes** on goods imported from countries outside the EU.
 ### Key Points